Aoi-Kuro/Pro-HEIC-Encoder/README.md

 # Pro-HEIC-Encoder
-Bash HEIC converter with extended settings
+Multithread bash HEIC converter with extended settings

 The code is a bash script.
 It does two main things:
 1) Converts JPG and PNG into the HEIC